fingerprintjs/terraform-fastly-compute-fingerprint-proxy-integration/README.md

 # Prerequisites
 * Create an empty compute service on Fastly and copy its ID.
-* Copy your Fastly API Key
+* Copy your Fastly API token
 * Create your own terraform folder and create main.tf file
 * Fill the file like this:
 ```terraform